 0 Comments

 Clients have heard me say this often after their sessions with me, especially after Massage.
-The main reason behind this "after session" advice is that it extends the benefits of their session after they return home.
+The main reason behind this "after session" advice is that it extends the benefits of your session after you return home.
 But there's more...

-Taking 45 to 60 minutes to just focus massage to one area, for example the legs, the arms, or the back Yes, therapists get injured as well and we often go through the same steps that we ask clients to take.
-Here is the step by step of how I am healing 3 sprained ankle ligaments, and would suggest to clients as a plan, for between visits.
+Yes, therapists get injured as well and we often go through the same steps that we ask clients to take.
+Here is the step by step of how I am healing 3 sprained ankle ligaments, and are the same steps that I would suggest to clients as a plan, for between visits.

 Teresa Graham,